Skip to content

 Zen 5 · 8C/16T · 104 MB cache · Gaming king

-AMD’s 3D V-Cache gaming champion.
-96 MB of stacked L3 pushes it past every Intel SKU in gaming workloads — with overclocking support this time around.
+AMD's 3D V-Cache gaming champion — 96 MB of stacked L3 pushes it past every Intel SKU in gaming workloads, now with overclocking support.
+November 7, 2024, $479.

 $479